Protecting all Minnesotans from the Dangers of Tobacco

 Hot off the presses!

-- Little cigars are addictive and toxic products that come in flavors similar to ice cream and prove extremely attractive to youth.
+- Cheap, flavored cigars are addictive and toxic products that come in flavors similar to ice cream and prove extremely attractive to youth.
 Learn more!
 Read our fact sheet here.
 To request an informational article for your newsletter, please contact Chris Turner.

 The Association for Nonsmokers-Minnesota (ANSR) is a nonprofit organization dedicated to reducing the human and economic costs of tobacco use in Minnesota.
 Our core commitments are to reduce the number of young smokers and to continuously advocate for the rights and health of nonsmokers.